 What tests are used to diagnose spinal stenosis?

-If your doctor thinks that you may have spinal stenosis then an MRI scan will be arranged to confirm the diagnosis.
+If your doctor thinks that you may have spinal stenosis then an MRI scan may be needed to confirm the diagnosis.

 What is the treatment for spinal stenosis?